 Field-hunting tip

-Look in dolomitic marble country — that is the host setting where marumoite typically forms.
+Look in dolomitic marble country, the host setting where marumoite typically forms.
 If you start seeing sartorite, baumhauerite, pyrite in float, you are in the right ground.
 Field specimens usually show a prismatic crystals, striated habit, so train your eye for that shape before scanning the outcrop.